Skip to main content

 Parameters

-NAME_INFRADefines the name of the Infrastructure.
-If the name is not provided, the name of the repository of the parameter --remote is used.
+INFRA_NAMESets the name of the Infrastructure.
+If not provided, the name is taken from the repository defined in the --remote parameter.

 stk create infra my-infra-name